sohooo/nvim/README.md

 # this will install all plugins
 nvim

-# install some LSP servers;
+# install any required LSP servers with your package manager
-# NOTE: currently disabled, bring your own!
-# more can be installed via :Mason
-# :MasonInstallAll
+# ensure they are available in your $PATH

 # restart nvim, then check if everything's there ;)
 :Lazy            # plugins
 :TSInstallInfo   # Treesitter grammars
-# :Mason           # LSP server, linter, formatter, ...
+# :LspInfo        # active language servers
 ```

+For language servers, install them manually via your system package manager and make sure the executables are in your `PATH`.
+See [PORTABLE.md](PORTABLE.md) for details on custom setups.

 ## Bindings